-While the details of each Kanban implementation vary from organization to organization and from the largest groups down to the smallest companies, the heart of a Kanban inventory control system is the same: Remove the guesswork from establishing and maintaining inventory levels.
+While the details of each Kanban implementation vary from organization to organization and from the largest groups down to the smallest companies, the heart of Kanban is the same: defining, managing, and improving services inside an organization that delivers knowledge work.

 Why Scale Is Important